HeMan/jobbergate/README.rst

 Jobbergate
 ==========

-Jobbergate is an questionnaire application that populates Jinja2 templates with given answers.
+Jobbergate is a questionnaire application that populates Jinja2 templates with given answers.

 In its simplest form you only need a `views.py` that defines `mainflow` and a template file (called `templates/job_template.j2`) which gets populated with your answers.